jackh1999/ECE401_gem5_FP/README.md

 9. Prefetchers are compared among each other for better performance; they are run under implementations of higher associativity and victim cache.

    Tuning riscv_pipeline_L3banked_L2mod with different prefetcher setups
-11. Run riscv_pipeline_best under both testbenches to compare with riscv_pipeline_baseline.
+11. Run riscv_pipeline_best under both Benchmarks to compare with riscv_pipeline_baseline.